UN chief urges global plan to reverse unfair vaccine access

 India's External Affairs Minister Subrahmanyam Jaishankar also called for a halt to “vaccine nationalism” and encouragement for internationalism.
 “Hoarding superfluous doses will defeat our efforts towards attaining collective health security,” he warned.

-Jaishankar said India has been at the forefront of the global fight against the COVID-19 pandemic, initially providing medicine, ventilators and personal protective equipment and now directly sending made-in-India vaccines to 25 nations across the world, with 49 additional countries from Europe and Latin America to Africa, Southeast Asia and the Pacific Islands slated to receive vaccines “in the coming days.”
+Jaishankar said India has been at the forefront of the global fight against the novel coronavirus pandemic, initially providing medicine, ventilators and personal protective equipment and now directly sending made-in-India vaccines to 25 nations across the world, with 49 additional countries from Europe and Latin America to Africa, Southeast Asia and the Pacific Islands slated to receive vaccines “in the coming days”.

-Two vaccines, including one developed in India, have been granted emergency authorization, the minister said, and as many as 30 vaccine candidates are in various stages of development.
+Two vaccines, including one developed in India, have been granted emergency authorisation, the minister said, and as many as 30 vaccine candidates are in various stages of development.

-Mexican Foreign Minister Marcelo Ebrard, whose country is currently president of the Community of Latin American and Caribbean States, called for speeding up COVAX and stopping the ”undue hoarding” and “monopolization of vaccines.”
+Mexican Foreign Minister Marcelo Ebrard, whose country is currently president of the Community of Latin American and Caribbean States, called for speeding up COVAX and stopping the “undue hoarding” and “monopolisation of vaccines”.

-He urged that priority be given to countries with limited resources, saying “it's been pointed out that these countries won't have generalized access until the middle of 2023 if current trends persist.”
+He urged that priority be given to countries with limited resources, saying “it's been pointed out that these countries won't have generalised access until the middle of 2023 if current trends persist”.

 “What we are seeing is a huge gap,” Ebrard said.
 “In fact, I don't think we've ever seen such a huge division affecting so many in such a short space of time.
 That is why it's important to reverse this.”